queryluke/masseffect-5e-data/data/rules/a-universe-to-explore.md

 of the galaxy.

 The Andromeda Galaxy has a very different feeling.
 An ancient civilization of "Remnant" seem to exist on every planet, connected by seemingly supernatural threads.
-Only two known sentient races existed in the Galaxy before the arrival of the Milky Way races.
+Only two known sentient species existed in the Galaxy before the arrival of the Milky Way species.
 Now the galaxy and its inhabitants are threatened by a widespread energy phenomenon called, The Scourge.
-The Milky Way races arrived on Arks and are working to settle habitable planets around the galaxy and start a new life.
+The Milky Way species arrived on Arks and are working to settle habitable planets around the galaxy and start a new life.
 If you'd like to read more about the events of Mass Effect: Andromeda, [the wiki](https://masseffect.wikia.com/wiki/Mass_Effect:_Andromeda#Setting) has plenty of information.